Transfer Money

 1.)
 It’s difficult to rely on Western Union or another transfer service alone.
 They are usually closed on holidays and weekends and sometimes don’t have cash.

 2.)
 Money transfer services won’t remit large amounts.
-Above a certain amount, users have to justify the source of the money and provide extra paperwork.
+Above a certain amount (US$5,000 or maybe even less) users have to justify the source of the money and provide extra paperwork.

-If someone wants to put down a lump sum on an apartment to rent for six months, or make a large purchase, traditional money transfer services will be difficult or impossible to use.
+If someone wants to put down a lump sum on an apartment to rent for six months or make a large purchase, traditional money transfer services will be difficult or impossible to use.
+The only way to swing it would be to send smaller amounts over a period of time, but then your pesos would be devaluing in the meantime.

 Travelers are permitted to enter Argentina with up to US$10,000 without declaring it.